As an artist, I have sold designs on Zazzle. I share my experiences and successes to try and help others.

 After a few months of earning beer money online from writing, I expanded my attempts to Zazzle, the print-on-demand company.

-I don't know why I hadn't started there earlier, I think my mind was completely focused on writing articles and SEO.
-Also I have never seen myself as an artistic type.
-However, I had been using Zazzle images to illustrate my writing, mostly on Squidoo lenses, and suddenly I thought, why not?
-After all the idea of not putting all your eggs in one basket is very sound.
+I don't know why I hadn't started there earlier.
+I think my mind was completely focused on writing articles and SEO.
+Also, I have never seen myself as an artistic type.
+However, I had been using Zazzle images to illustrate my writing, mostly on Squidoo articles, and suddenly I thought, why not?
+After all, the idea of not putting all your eggs in one basket is very sound.

-So far I've been concentrating on writing on a few different venues, hoping the will not all be slapped by Panda at the same time.
+I had been concentrating on writing on a few different venues, hoping they would not all be slapped by Google's Panda update at the same time.
 Surely trying to sell graphics and photos, because that is really what one does on Zazzle, is an even better form of diversification.

-These are some thoughts after my first month on Zazzle.
-Mainly because it will be very amusing, once I'm a grizzled veteran t-shirt seller, making my living on the site, to read my naïve newbie thoughts here.
-Also I've just had my first sale!
-I made $5.11 from selling a grapefruit-turned-to-green-flower iPhone 5 case and am brimming with enthusiasm and expectations of great success.
+I wrote up these thoughts after my first month on Zazzle—mainly because it will be very amusing, once I'm a grizzled veteran t-shirt seller making my living on the site, to read my naïve newbie thoughts here.
+Also, at the time of writing this, I'd just had my first sale!
+I made $5.11 from selling a grapefruit-turned-to-green-flower iPhone 5 case and was brimming with enthusiasm and expectations of great success.